-New to the Paul Mitchell Supergirl Pro is the addition of a female leadership summit panel discussion featuring successful women in entertainment, sports, media, education, and business.
+The Supergirl Pro includes a female leadership summit panel discussion featuring successful women in entertainment, sports, media, education, and business.

 The Supergirl Summit will take place on the event stage.

 Cathleen Gasperini: Executive Director for Boarding for Breast Cancer

 Past speakers include:

-She is a ten-time snowboardcross X Games medalist who holds the record for female with the most X Games Gold medals of any female snowboarder in history.
-She is also a 4-time member of the US Olympic Team winning a Silver medal in 2006
+Lindsey Jacobellis is a ten-time snowboardcross X Games Gold medalist, who holds the record for the most X Games Gold medals of any female snowboarder in history.
+She is also a 4-time member of the US Olympic team and an Olympic Silver medalist.